 Researchers, authors, students and individuals investigating their family histories are encouraged to utilise the resources held within the library and to access the collections.
 The collections held in the library are varied and include books, photographs and correspondence.

-There are transcribed extracts and notes from the Board of Guardians Minute Books for Inmates available to see at the museum.
+The transcribed extracts and notes from the Board of Guardians Minute Books for Inmates are available to see at the museum.
 A searchable index of names is listed in the PDF document below.

 - A guide to tracing relatives in the Gressenhall Workhouse (pdf - 33kB)